redhat-developer/odo/docs/website/docs/contributing/test-architecture.md

 We use unit, integration and e2e (End to end) tests.
 Run `make goget-tools` target to set up the integration test environment.
 Unit tests do not require any precondition.

+#### Test variables:

+There are some test environment variable that helps to get more control over the test run and it's results

+- TEST_EXEC_NODES: Env variable TEST_EXEC_NODES is used to pass spec execution type (parallel or sequential) for ginkgo tests.
+To run the specs sequentially use TEST_EXEC_NODES=1, otherwise by default the specs are run in parallel on 4 ginkgo test node.
+Any TEST_EXEC_NODES value greater than one runs the spec in parallel on the same number of ginkgo test nodes.

+- SLOW_SPEC_THRESHOLD: Env variable SLOW_SPEC_THRESHOLD is used for ginkgo tests.
+After this time (in second), ginkgo marks test as slow.
+The default value is set to 120s.

+- GINKGO_TEST_ARGS: Env variable GINKGO_TEST_ARGS is used to get control over enabling test flags against each test target run.
+For example, To enable verbosity export or set env GINKGO_TEST_ARGS like `GINKGO_TEST_ARGS=-v`.

+- UNIT_TEST_ARGS: Env variable UNIT_TEST_ARGS is used to get control over enabling test flags along with go test.
+For example, To enable verbosity export or set env UNIT_TEST_ARGS like `UNIT_TEST_ARGS=-v`.

 #### Setting up test environment for integration and e2e tests
 - **OpenShift:**